-The images here on the blog resulted from research I’ve done on my own house and stemmed from a front porch remodeling project we had in mind.
-In the 1940s, After 30 years of exposure and wear-and-tear, the family living here decided to remodel their deteriorating front porch.
+In the 1940s, after 30 years of exposure and wear-and-tear, the family living here decided to remodel their deteriorating front porch.
 They removed the columns and poured a concrete deck.
 Then they enclosed it with casement windows and turned it into a sun porch.
-Below is what it looked like when we moved in in the late 1980s, it was pretty much charm free.
-Our detective work on the reconstruction showed the ghosts of some early columns and other features, but we had to use our imaginations to guess at what it looked like originally.
-That is, until old house research really paid off.
+Below is what it looked like when we moved in in the late 1980s:

 So, we sat down at the drawing board, old photos in hand, and did some scaling of the ghost porch using measurements of house parts visible then and still here today.
 And then we found a very talented and patient carpenter to put it all back together.

-After a little landscaping and reconstruction of some long-gone sidewalks, I’m confident that the family who moved in those long years ago would clearly recognize the place today.
+After a little landscaping and reconstruction of some long-gone sidewalks, we’re confident the family who moved in those long years ago would clearly recognize the place today.
 Research pays off: you might be surprised at what you’ll learn.